RamXX/cfjump/README.md

 # cfjump
-Jumpbox Docker image with all required tools to operate and install Cloud Foundry.
-It works with different workflows, but focuses primarily on [Enaml](http://enaml.pezapp.io/).
+Jumpbox Docker image with all required tools to install and operate Cloud Foundry from the command line.
+It works with different workflows, including [Enaml](http://enaml.pezapp.io/) and [Genesis](https://github.com/starkandwayne/genesis), and includes several tools to work with OpsManager and other Pivotal-specific components.
+It also includes some IaaS-specific CLI tools for AWS, VMware Photon Controller and OpenStack.

 It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.